skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 and wondering what to do next.
 They elect to spend the day here so that Enoch and Skeeve can study some more.
 The others spend the day outside.
 They feel safe in this quiet, out-of-the-way little town.
-Eomer suggests that they make an effort to move around in secret, traveling by night and sleeping by day.
+Eomier suggests that they make an effort to move around in secret, traveling by night and sleeping by day.
 The others agree.
 In the meantime, Skeeve has some more success with his studies: